Muhammad-Ayman/professional-portfolio/cms-backend/README.md

 # Professional Portfolio - CMS Backend

-This project contains both the CMS frontend (Next.js) and the API backend (Express + Prisma).
+This project contains both the CMS frontend and the API backend, all integrated in a single Next.js application.

 ## Tech Stack